-Knowing that once we got off the boat we wouldn’t be able to continue downstream to Melk, we decided to stay on board until the second last stop, at Dürnstein.
+Knowing that once we got off the boat we wouldn’t be able to continue downstream to Krems, we decided to stay on board until the second last stop at Dürnstein.

 Getting off at Dürnstein was a great choice!
 The small historic town is gorgeous, its blue baroque tower instantly recognizable.
 Dürnstein also has some compelling historic tales, courtesy of its ruined medieval castle and famous prisoner, Richard the Lionheart.

-After exploring Dürnstein, we caught a bus to nearby Krems, had dinner, then took the train back to Vienna.
+After a fun few hours exploring Dürnstein, we caught a bus to nearby Krems, had dinner, then took the train back to Vienna.

 Tips for Cruising the Wachau Valley

-- The entire Wachau Valley cruise from Melk to Krems takes approximately 1 hr 45 mins.
+- The Wachau Valley cruise from Melk to Krems takes approximately 1 hr 45 mins.

 - The train ride from Krems back to Vienna was about an hour long.